Alphonse James Schladweiler: Priesthood

-In addition to his pastoral duties, he served as prosynodal judge for the Archdiocese of St. Paul from 1954 to 1957.
+In addition to his pastoral duties, Schladweiler served as prosynodal judge for the Archdiocese of St. Paul from 1954 to 1957.
 He was raised to the rank of domestic prelate in 1957.

 Bishop of New Ulm

-On November 28, 1957, Schaldweiler was appointed the first bishop of the newly erected Diocese of New Ulm by Pope Pius XII.
-He received his episcopal consecration on January 29, 1958, from Archbishop William O. Brady, with Bishops James Byrne and Hilary Hacker serving as co-consecrators, at the Cathedral of St. Paul.
-His installation took place at Holy Trinity Church on January 30, 1958.
+On November 28, 1957, Schladweiler was appointed the first bishop of the newly erected Diocese of New Ulm by Pope Pius XII.
+He received his episcopal consecration on January 29, 1958, from Archbishop William O. Brady, with Bishops James Byrne and Hilary Hacker serving as co-consecrators, in St. Paul at the Cathedral of St. Paul.
+His installation in New Ulm occurred at Holy Trinity Church on January 30, 1958.

-Between 1962 and 1965, Schaldweiler participated in all four sessions of the Second Vatican Council in Rome.
-Following the conclusion of the Council, he worked to implement its reforms, including introducing English into the Mass.
+Between 1962 and 1965, Schladweiler participated in all four sessions of the Second Vatican Council in Rome.
+Following the conclusion of the council, he worked to implement its reforms, including introducing English into the Mass.
 During his 18-year tenure, he ordained 64 priests and organized St. Isadore Parish in Clarkfield (1960) and Lady of the Lakes Parish in Spicer (1962).
-In 1972, he founded a diocesan newspaper, Newsletter, and the Diocesan Pastoral Council.
+In 1972, Schladweiler founded a diocesan newspaper, Newsletter, and the diocesan pastoral council.
 He also established a mission in Guatemala, assuming responsibility for staffing a parish in San Lucas Tolimán.

 Retirement and legacy

-Pope Paul VI accepted Schaldweiler's resignation as bishop of the Diocese of New Ulm on December 23, 1975.
+Pope Paul VI accepted Schladweiler's resignation as bishop of New Ulm on December 23, 1975.
 He was succeeded by Bishop Raymond Lucker, an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis.

-Schaldweiler later moved to Divine Providence Community Home in Sleepy Eye, Minnesota, where he died on April 3, 1996, at age 93.
+Schladweiler later moved to Divine Providence Community Home in Sleepy Eye, Minnesota, where he died on April 3, 1996, at age 93.
 He is buried in the New Ulm Catholic cemetery.